Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 If the next step is moving from the comparison view into deeper details, these pages fit naturally with this guide:

 Together, these pages help homeowners move from a broad comparison to a specific action plan.
-That is the real purpose of this page — to help them start in the right place instead of losing time inside mixed headlines and mixed program language.
+That is the real purpose of this guide — to help them start in the right place instead of losing time inside mixed headlines and mixed program language.